 Give your feet and legs a well-deserved break.
 Hop on a canoe and allow a paddling guide to lead you through our lagoon.
-You’ll pass native villages, the famous “Elvis Presley” coconut tree and several other highlights as you leisurely ride from one end of the Center to the other.
+You’ll pass native villages, coconut trees and several other highlights as you leisurely ride from one end of the Center to the other.

 AUTHENTIC FOOD & SNACK BAR

 The BANYAN TREE SNACK BAR, near the front entrance, is open at 11:00 a.m. and serves a variety of sumptuous specialty plates and sandwiches, as well as cold drinks and snacks – all of which will tide you over before dining at the Ali’i Lu’au.
 Additional SNACK STANDS are located at several villages (ie. Aotearoa and Marquesas) inside the Center.

 The POLYNESIAN MARKETPLACE is styled in the tradition of village markets common throughout the Pacific islands.
 Find handcrafted items throughout the island villages and in the KAHA’IKI GALLERY, where you can shop with no entry fee.
 Stop in and shop as long as your wallet allows.

 Be enthralled.
 Be entertained.
 Be sad to leave.